 Community or marital property state laws may require spousal consent for a non-spouse beneficiary designation.
 The laws of the state in which the financial organization is domiciled, the HSA owner resides, the trust is located, the spouse resides, or this transaction is consummated should be reviewed to determine if such a requirement exists.
 Spousal consent for the beneficiary designation may also be required by financial organization policy.

-If you would like to designate an authorized signer to access and initiate transactions on your account, complete the following fields.
+Would you like to designate an authorized signer to access and initiate transactions on your account?

 By signing below, I certify that: